Christmas Island Resort: History

+In 2002, allegations were raised in the investigative journalism programme Four Corners relating to money laundering having occurred at the Christmas Island Casino during its years of operation.
+Also in 2002, the Australian government leased one of the resort's kitchens to provide meals for asylum seekers detained on Christmas Island.

-In July 2004 a proposal by KFL Star Resort, a consortium of South Korean investors registered in Perth, to reopen the casino was rejected by the Australian Government, with the Minister for Local Government, Territories and Roads, Senator Ian Campbell, quoted as saying that in the "interests of the Christmas Island community, the Australian Government has decided to make legislative changes to prohibit casino operations".
-In July 2009 it was reported that the Australian Federal Government was negotiating with Kwon about using the resort facilities to relieve overcrowding at the island's Immigration Detention Centre because of increases in boatloads of asylum seekers attempting to reach Australia.
+In July 2004, a proposal by KFL Star Resort (a consortium of South Korean investors registered in Perth) to reopen the casino, was rejected by the Australian Government, with the Minister for Local Government, Territories and Roads, Senator Ian Campbell, quoted as saying that in the "interests of the Christmas Island community, the Australian Government has decided to make legislative changes to prohibit casino operations".
+In July 2009, it was reported that the Australian Federal Government was negotiating with Kwon about using the resort facilities to relieve overcrowding at the island's Immigration Detention Centre because of increases in boatloads of asylum seekers attempting to reach Australia.
 In response, the island's Shire President, Gordon Thomson, said that the Australian government should take control of the then mothballed resort and hand it over to the Christmas Island community to operate as a tourist resort.

-In 2013, Kwon started negotiations with the Australian government for the possibility to lease the resort as a viable solution to the island's growing economic needs.
+From time to time, the resort has been used as accommodation for Australian government staff and contractors working at the Christmas Island detention centre.

+Despite support from Australian federal parliamentary reports for a casino licence being reissued, successive governments have declined to do so, most recently in 2021.